Citizen Science – Join FLOW on iNaturalist

-TRACK NOXIOUS WEEDS IN OHIO
+TRACK NOXIOUS WEEDS IN OHIO on iNATURALIST

 The following species have recently been added to the Ohio Noxious Weed List by the Ohio Department of Transportation.
 (The current list can be viewed here).
 If you find and identify any of these plants in the watershed (or elsewhere), please add to your iNaturalist observations.
 In addition, email COPRISM (Central Ohio Partnership for Regional Invasive Species Management) at firstname.lastname@example.org.
 This will help with updating the Noxious Weed Manual and also pinpoint where these plants are appearing.

 Species recently added to Ohio Noxious Weed List (links to photos provided if available)